 As cities gain experience with benchmarking and lead by example, they can encourage commercial buildings within the city to follow suit.

-ENERGY STAR Portfolio Manager is a free energy and water benchmarking software developed by the EPA.
+ENERGY STAR Portfolio Manager is a free energy and water benchmarking software program developed by the EPA.

 While cities commonly use Portfolio Manager when starting their benchmarking programs, many other third-party software providers can be used as well.